DR Congo Volcano Aftershocks Rattle Residents, Damage Buildings - UrduPoint

 Property damage was also reported in Gisenyi, a Rwandan town on the other side of the border, according to social media.

-On Tuesday, at least four buildings partially collapsed in Goma, including a three-story structure in which eight people were seriously injured, emergency workers said.
+On Tuesday, at least four buildings partially collapsed in Goma, including a three-storey structure in which eight people were seriously injured, emergency workers said.

 - Government aid - Long cracks, several dozen centimetres (around two feet) wide in places, have also opened up in the ground since the eruption -- some of them gushing water, further stoking residents' anxiety.